j-ehrhardt/mnns-for-anomaly-detection/README.md

 We recommend Anaconda to install all requirements for our repository.
 The requirements are saved in the `venv.yml` file.

-For a quick installation run: `conda env create -f venv.yml`
+For a quick installation run: `mamba env create -f venv.yml`

 ## Replication